Forming a US LLC from India: Complete Guide (2026)

 | Legal precedent | Strongest (Court of Chancery) | Growing | Less established |

 For most Indian solo founders, Wyoming is the practical choice.
-Low fees ($100 formation + $60/year), strong privacy protections, no state income tax, and minimal annual compliance.
-The vast majority of Indian SaaS founders and freelancers operating through US LLCs use Wyoming.
+Low fees, strong privacy, no state income tax, minimal annual compliance.
+The vast majority of Indian SaaS founders and freelancers use Wyoming.

-Delaware makes sense only when raising venture capital from US-based investors.
-The Court of Chancery and the body of corporate case law are what US institutional investors and their attorneys expect.
-For an Indian founder billing clients through Stripe or running a bootstrapped SaaS product, this legal infrastructure adds cost without practical benefit.
+Delaware makes sense if you're raising venture capital from US-based investors.
+The Court of Chancery and the body of corporate case law are what institutional investors and their attorneys expect.
+If you're billing clients through Stripe or running a bootstrapped product, that legal infrastructure adds cost without benefit.

-New Mexico is the lowest-cost option — $50 one-time, no annual reports, and no ongoing state fees.
-The trade-off is less established case law and fewer formation services with New Mexico expertise.
+New Mexico costs $50 one-time with no annual reports and no ongoing state fees.
+The trade-off: less established case law and fewer formation services with New Mexico expertise.

 No US state restricts LLC formation based on nationality.
-All three states accept Indian citizens and Indian residents equally.
-A detailed comparison of Delaware vs Wyoming covers the nuances for non-residents specifically.
+Delaware vs Wyoming comparison covers the nuances for non-residents.

 Step 2: Form the LLC